google/comprehensive-rust/mdbook-slide-evaluator/README.md

 # Roadmap

-To avoid a docker mount, try to build a data uri from the given slide.
-This has the challenge that this contains links to local stylesheets that have to be included. css_inline can be used for that and this already works (kind of).
-If someone wants to take a stab at this, feel free to contact the author
+To avoid a `docker mount`, try to build a data uri from the given slide.
+This has the challenge that this contains links to local stylesheets that have to be included. `css_inline` can be used for that and this already works (kind of).
+If someone wants to take a stab at this, feel free to contact the author.